-It may be the heart of Tony Season, but we have also reached that time of the year where we pay tribute to those who gave us life by celebrating Mother's and Father's Day.
-Playbill.com reached out to members of the theatre community and asked them to share photos and memories of the people who created and inspired them.
+It is that time of the year where we pay tribute to those who gave us life by celebrating Mother's and Father's Day.
+Playbill.com reached out to members of the theatre community and asked them to share photos and memories.

 Victoria Clark: "My mom is my inspiration and my real-life fairy godmother.
 Here we are with my son Thomas Luke Guest."

 Krysta Rodriguez: "This is my parents and I on opening night of First Date.
 They have been to every show I've done whether its in a basement or on Broadway.
 I couldn't have asked for more supportive and encouraging parents."

 Krysta Rodriguez: "This is my mom and I hiking the Inca Trail to Machu Picchu for her birthday."

 Krysta Rodriguez: "Watching my dad do a backflip off a swing.
 In his 50s!
 Needless to say my parents have always inspired me to be adventurous; that your life should be lived hard and that regardless of how old you are, swing sets are always fun!"